AlexDeweert/seng310_earltech/earltech_phase2/pages/phase2.md

 A "Create Account" button will be visible at the bottom of the login screen, which will lead a user who clicks it to the the "Create Account" page.
 Once on the create account page, the user will have see the "Virtual Assistant" AI chat bot on a bottom portion of the screen.
 There will be a "forgot your password" link as well, which will lead them to a password recovery screen.

 Once logged in successfully, a user will be directed to the home screen which is a parent screen that displays all of the main options for the user.
 These options are available as buttons with descriptions, and are detailed in the following sections.

+Not visible in the login prototype, a Parent or Adminstration mode switch can be toggled to change the type of account that can be created or logged in to.
+These accounts require special permission from school administration, and proof of permission must be provided to the CalendarCompanion admin staff must activate the special account based on that proof.

 </div>
 <a href = "#top">[top]</a>